-To turn off the Dolby Noise reduction System: Press the Dolby button (button 2) after you insert the tape.
+To turn off the Dolby Noise reduction System: Press Preset 1 after you insert the tape.
 The NR light in the display will go off when the Dolby System is off.
-The Dolby System is automatically reactivated each time a tape is inserted.

 "Dolby" noise reduction manufactured under license from Dolby Laboratories Licensing Corporation.
 Dolby and the double-D symbol are trademarks of Dolby Laboratories Licensing Corporation.